MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 ## Add a sender number from an active Azure Communication Services subscription (worldwide)

-You can purchase or reuse an existing Azure Communication Services subscription to send text messages in Customer Insights - Journeys. **The integration works for all countries** in which a phone number can be purchased. **Customer Insights - Journeys also supports Alphanumeric Sender IDs**.
+You can purchase or reuse an existing Azure Communication Services subscription to send text messages in Customer Insights - Journeys.
+The integration works for all countries in which a phone number can be purchased.
+Customer Insights - Journeys also supports Alphanumeric Sender IDs.

 ### Sign up for and configure an Azure Communication Services subscription

-Azure Communication Services (ACS) integration uses their API to send and receive text messages.
+Azure Communication Services (ACS) integration uses its API to send and receive text messages.
 You need to sign up for an Azure Communication Services account to enable the Customer Insights - Journeys SMS integration.
 To create an Azure Communication Services account:

-1. Go to [Azure](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F) and sign up for a Pay as you go account.
+1. Go to [Azure](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F) and sign up for a "Pay as you go" account.
-1. [Create a Communication Services resource](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) and get a [Toll-free number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azcli), a [Short Code](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/sms/apply-for-short-code), or an [Alphanumeric Sender ID](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/sms/enable-alphanumeric-sender-id).
+1. [Create a Communication Services resource](/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) and get a [toll-free number](/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azcli), a [short code](/azure/communication-services/quickstarts/sms/apply-for-short-code), or an [Alphanumeric Sender ID](/azure/communication-services/quickstarts/sms/enable-alphanumeric-sender-id).
-1. Go to your [Azure account homepage](https://ms.portal.azure.com/#home) and navigate to your resource through **Subscriptions > Resource groups > Resource name**.
+1. Go to your [Azure account homepage](https://ms.portal.azure.com/#home) and navigate to your resource through **Subscriptions** > **Resource groups** > **Resource name**.
-1. Go to **Keys** under Settings and jot down the Primary and Secondary Connection String values.
+1. Go to **Keys** under **Settings** and jot down the Primary and Secondary Connection String values.
 These values are required to create the integration between Customer Insights - Journeys and Azure Communication Services.
-1. Under Telephony & SMS, go to **Phone Numbers** to find the **toll-free number** you want to use as a sender.
+1. Under **Telephony & SMS**, go to **Phone Numbers** to find the toll-free number you want to use as a sender.
 Go to **Alphanumeric Sender ID** and to **Short Codes** for the respective types of numbers.

 ## Add a sender number from an Infobip, LINK Mobility, Telesign, Twilio, or Vibes account (worldwide)